noir-lang/book/src/getting_started/typescript.md

 abi.return = 12;
 ```

-> **Note:** Return values are also required to be specified, as they are merely syntax sugar of inputs with equality constraints.
+> **Info:** Return values are also required to be specified, as they are merely syntax sugar of inputs with equality constraints.

+> **Tip:** To best protect the private inputs in your program (if applicable) from public knowledge, you should consider minimizing any passing around of inputs and deleting the inputs on the prover instance once the proof is created when designing your program.

 ## Initializing Prover & Verifier